aliveliaravind/HealthCare-Assignment/README.md

 # HealthCare-Assignment
-A health tech company called ‘BeHealthy’ aims to connect the medical communities with millions of patients across the country.
+A health tech company called ‘BeHealthy’ aims to connect the medical communities with millions of patients.‘BeHealthy’ has a web platform that allows doctors to list their services and manage patient interactions and provides services for patients such as booking interactions with doctors and ordering medicines online.
+You need to build a custom NER to get the list of diseases and their treatment from the dataset.